24 Simple Home Hacks to Save Money

 Wash in Warm, Rinse in Cold

-Here’s a tip that could save you $50 to $100 a year.
+Here’s a tip that could save you hundreds a year.
 If you’re washing and rinsing your clothes in hot water, you’re wasting a chunk of change heating all that water.
 The juice needed to power the machine motor doesn’t cost much—the big expense is heating all that water.

 Detergents are designed to perform in temps of 65 to 85 degrees F. And cold water is just as effective for rinsing as warm or hot.
 So dial back those temperature settings!
 Check the water temperature in the tub right after it fills.
 You just might find that even the cold setting on the washing cycle is above 65 degrees and no hot water is even needed.